ocaml/ocaml.org/data/planet/reynard/mirageos-fortnightly-irc-call-feedback.md

 <p>The results have been loosely categorised where possible (this refers to similar wording or similar concepts) - while this is not wholly systematic and relies on the conclusions I have drawn, it is useful data when considered along with the sample size and background of the respondents (see Q1 of the general Mirage questions below).
 Please do study the data and come to your own conclusions - then let me know!</p>

 <p>Thanks to everyone who participated - your feedback is extremely valuable!
-Please continue to tell us your thoughts and suggestions by emailing the MirageOS <a href="https://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel">mailing list</a> or feel free to <a href="http://reynard.io/about/">contact me</a> directly.</p>
+Please continue to tell us your thoughts and suggestions by emailing the MirageOS <a href="https://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel">mailing list</a> or feel free to <a href="http://reynard.io/about/ - [1 Client error: Couldn't resolve host name]">contact me</a> directly.</p>

 <h2>MirageOS Call Questions</h2>